 The Apostle John – eye-witness

 John opens his gospel with a remarkable statement: “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
-All things were made by him; and without him was not made anything that was made.
+All things were made through him; and without him was not any thing made that was made.
 In him was life; and the life was the light of men.
-And the light shineth in the darkness; and the darkness comprehended it not” (Jn 1:1-5).
+And the light shineth in darkness; and the darkness comprehended it not” (Jn 1:1-5).
 With these words he sets the tone of his gospel.
 What he says is not open to debate.
 He is not trying to curry favour with any person, high or low.
 He is setting the scene for what he saw over a period of three years.
 His statements have the first chapter of the bible as a backdrop.
 There we have this simple but all-encompassing statement: “In the beginning God created the heaven and the earth” (Gen 1:1).
 There is no explanation, no apology.
 It is a bald statement that God is and that he created everything in existence.
 It expects that we accept it.
 And John, moved by the Holy Spirit (2 Pet 1:21), does the same thing as he opens his gospel.

 He goes on to tell us more about this being, the Word, who is with God and who is God.
-And this is the astonishing part of what he says at the beginning of his gospel; he writes “And the Word was made flesh, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth” (Jn 1:14).
+And this is the astonishing part of what he says at the beginning of his gospel; he writes “And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth” (Jn 1:14).
 John says here that he saw the Word who was made flesh; he saw God manifest as a man.
 John is writing what he saw and knew.
 He was a witness of this literally earth-changing event, and of the long-awaited fulfilment of the prophecies that the light had dawned; the Messiah had come to rescue a benighted world sunk in the darkness and despair of sin and alienation from God.

 The Apostle Peter – eye-witness